How to look for State papers Ireland 1509-1782

 5. Published calendars

 From 1760-1775 the State Papers Ireland are included in the Calendars of Home Office Papers.
 For 1715-1760, there are typescript calendars of SP 63 held by the Public Record Office of Northern Ireland.
 Documents relating to Ireland for the reign of Henry VIII are included in the Letters and Papers, Foreign and Domestic of the reign of Henry VIII.
-Calendars of documents in SP 1 and SP 2 can be searched using State Papers Online and British History Online, available on the public computers at The National Archives.
+You can search Calendars of documents in SP 1 and SP 2 online, using State Papers Online and British History Online, available at The National Archives.